esdrasbeleza/blzimg/README.md

 ## Limitations

-Until now, blzimg is writing its output in JPEG format.
+Until now, blzimg is working only with images in JPEG format.